samuelpgroth/BEM2d/README.md

 Matlab directory for simulating wave scattering by polygons in two dimensions via Galerkin boundary element using standard piecewise polynomial approximation spaces.

-Currently only time-harmonic sound-soft scattering is supported.
+Currently only time-harmonic sound-soft scattering is supported, see example script exampleScatteringSoundSoft.m

 ## To do:
 1. Convolution quadrature for transient waves